gieerzetka/dink-custom-app-docs/README.md

 For tests outside the d!nk application environment you can write a mock object that implements the DKPlugin interface methods that are relevant to your application.

+##Sample app with d!nk integration

+An example of the app provided in [fetch_PDFs_from_enterprise_sample] shows how to:
+* connect to the d!nk API's to fetch kiosks and (pdf) publications
+* open pdf publication in kiosk
+* add pdf publication to the Account Hub basket
+* open pdf publication in the d!nk app
+* download pdf publication (view in browser)
+* share pdf publication directly to the Account Hub
+* open Google Drive of the kiosk

 ###Some extra info about stats
 Although the API docs should provide a clear picture it's not always easy for 3rd parties to get the stats registered properly.
 That's why an example of an Angular service for registering